zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlpy/omlpy.md

 In this example, you classified customers who are most likely to be positive responders to an Affinity Card loyal program.
 You built and applied a classification decision tree model using the Sales history (SH) schema data.
 You were also able to successfully identify the top *N* attributes that are important to the model built.

-You may now proceed to the next step.
+You may now proceed to the next lab.

 ## Learn More